 Now I have names for all that stuff and the accurate interpretations.
 Now I know how to park those ideas and experiences, and it has freed me enormously to engage in life in a much more meaningful manner.
 I worked with refugees from Vietnam (1988), a short period with St Stephan's Society in Hong Kong working with drug addicts (1988), community-based counselling and counsellor training with Elijah House (2007-2010), and co-facilitated training programmes with Jubilee Resources nationally and in the Caribbean (2010-2015).
 I am currently formalising my counselling experience into a Bachelor of Counselling degree.
 Most of my work is with men, and my interests are in counselling and managing trauma, abuse, suicide and grief.
 I have worked with couples, one-to-one and group-oriented peer support work.

-Richard Jeffrey - Counsellor Richard has a long history working with male survivors of trauma, having been one of the founding trustees of New Zealand’s first peer support service for male survivors of sexual abuse in the early 1990s.
+Richard Jeffrey - Counsellor Hi, I am an experienced trauma counsellor and have a long history working with male survivors of trauma, having been one of the founding trustees of New Zealand’s first peer support service for male survivors of sexual abuse in the early 1990s.

 Hi, I’m a qualified Psychotherapist, Mediator and Wholistic health Practitioner with 25 years experience, supporting people and helping them achieve well-being using simple, natural, safe and practical methods.
 I have studied Naturopathy, Spiritual healing, Gestalt Psychotherapy and Restorative Justice.